 My son, Brandon, was a 21-year- old man when he suffered a severe traumatic brain injury from a motor vehicle crash in 2001.
 He was a young, strong, healthy man with a bright future.
 In one split second his life dramatically changed.
-He had been drinking and chose to get behind the wheel, which resulted in a life-changing event.
-The effects of that choice not only took the life of his best friend but changed his life forever.
+He and his friends had been drinking and Brandon chose to get behind the wheel, which resulted in a life-changing event.
+That choice took the life of his best friend, injured another friend physically and emotionally, and permanently altered Brandon’s chances of living an independent life without round-the-clock care.
 CHOICES MATTER!

-Moving forward, Brandon is alive but with many limitations – not the life any parent dreams for their child.
-He is dependent on me and our family for all his basic needs – things we take for granted.
-He is wheelchair bound and needs 24-hour care.
+Brandon lived for 17.5 years with his traumatic brain injury that created many limitations, not the life any parent dreams for their child.
+He was dependent on me and our family for all his basic needs – things we take for granted.
+He was wheelchair bound and needed 24-hour care.
 When someone experiences the unimaginable and somehow manages to get through it … something amazing can happen.
 Due to my unconditional love, I never gave up on my son.
 Inspired by the beloved Boston Marathon father-son wheelchair team, Dick and Rick Hoyt, I started pushing Brandon through marathons to raise awareness about the life-altering effects of drinking and driving and traumatic injuries.
 Brandon went from Offender to Inspirer.
 We turned a Tragedy into Triumph and Team Brandon was born.
 Team Brandon doesn’t judge and is about forgiveness.
-We share our message with love and honesty.
-When people ask me if Brandon served time in prison for manslaughter I tell them this: “Brandon was convicted of his crime and is serving a life-sentence trapped in his body and mind!”
+We share our message with forgiveness, love and honesty.
+When people ask me if Brandon served time in prison for manslaughter, I tell them this: “Brandon was convicted of his crime and served a 17.5-year life-sentence trapped in his body and mind!”